 Important: Completed courses, failed courses, developmental/remedial courses, and repeated courses are counted within the SAP GPA calculation.

 You must continue to make progress toward graduation by successfully completed 67% of the units attempted.
-You will be evaluated based on your overall pace and your quarterly pace of progression.
-Failure to maintain both a cumulative and quarterly pace above 67% may result in a loss of aid eligibility.
+You will be evaluated based on your overall pace and your semester pace of progression.
+Failure to maintain both a cumulative and semester pace above 67% may result in a loss of aid eligibility.

-Pace of progression = Total units that you received a passing grade (D or better) for the quarter / Total units enrolled for the quarter
+Pace of progression = Total units that you received a passing grade (D or better) for the semester / Total units enrolled for the semester

 Below are examples of how a student would meet or not meet the Pace of Progression standards for SAP